EmilDanielsson/Player-Rating-Project/README.md

 Place the downloaded Wyscout data in a folder named: `Wyscout`, placed two levels above the Python code (see below).

-Also download Excel-sheet `Gameweek_38.xlsx` from XXXXXXXX and place at one level above the Python code (see below).
+Also download Excel-sheet `Gameweek_38.xlsx` from https://docs.google.com/spreadsheets/d/1bIpAxH0iWEot8tAlIQcvBB_uX-Au-qjX/edit?usp=sharing&ouid=117928085659621731785&rtpof=true&sd=true and place at one level above the Python code (see below).

 Running Instructions
 ------------